 Its goal is to promote innovation and internationalisation of European higher education while maintaining a global outreach.
 ACA´s activities include research and analyses, evaluations, consultancy for private and public bodies, advocacy, publications, and much more.

 The Academic Cooperation Association is a not-for-profit pan-European network of major organisations responsible in their countries for the promotion of internationalisation in education and training.
-ACA’s Secretariat is located in Brussels – a privileged position to create and maintain close working relations to European institutions.
+ACA’s Secretariat is located in Brussels – a privileged position to create and maintain close working relations with European institutions.

-EFMD is a global, membership driven organisation, based in Brussels, Belgium.
+EFMD is a global, membership-driven organisation, based in Brussels, Belgium.
 As the largest international network association in the field of management development, the EFMD network includes over 860 institutional members and reaches over 25,000 management development professionals from academia, business, public service and consultancy across 82 countries worldwide.